Organizing company

 • Best Media Campaign

-The Hospitality ON Committee, under the supervision of the Advisory Committee, will determine the two (2) finalists and the winner in the following categories:
+The Committee will determine the two (2) Finalists and the Winner in the following categories:

 The Lifetime Achievement Award and Grand Prix Hospitality ON are not open to applications.
-The finalists and winners for these distinctions are directly nominated and selected by the Hospitality ON Committee based on their outstanding contribution to the hospitality industry.
+The Winners for these distinctions are directly nominated and selected by the Hospitality ON Committee based on their outstanding contribution to the hospitality industry.

 Article 9